 Saviano echoes the same statement regarding today’s braided styles.
 “In today’s society, we see messier and freer styles of braids that don’t have to be tight or perfect.
 People accept braids to look less perfect, chic, and more relaxed,” says Saviano.

-“Box braids transformed in the modern world’s sense of community,” says Sims.
+“Box braids transformed in the modern world’s sense of community,” Sims continues.
 “Braiding studios located in African American communities such as Harlem are the perfect example.
 Getting your hair braided in this salon environment builds unity and embraces a historical culture."

 The Cultural Context of Braids